CALYPSO BEHIND THE WALL

 Cherrie Poppin Daddies [in film Basketball]

-Royalties on Jump In The Line claimed by Lord Kitchener (Aldwyn Roberts) and The Lion (Raphael De Leon), who sued Belafonte once he became successful.
+Royalties on Jump In The Line claimed by Lord Kitchener (Aldwyn Roberts) but also by The Lion (Raphael De Leon), who sued Belafonte once his cover hitted.
 See also: Iron Bar and Rum And Coca Cola.

 Contact